SirJson/rust-dash-docset-gen/README.md

 `./cargo-docsets.py serde crossbeam rand log regex`

 This will clone the repos for these crates (assuming the name passed is used on [crates.io](https://crates.io), generate the docsets, and copy them into the `docsets` subdir if the target parameter is not set.

+Creating a docset from a older version of a crate is also possible by adding @ and the version number to the name.

+`./cargo-docsets.py structopt@0.1.5`

-These `.docset` files can be added to Dash in dash's preferences.
+These `.docset` files can be added to Dash in dash's preferences, or added to Zeal by copy the finished package to the local docset folder.